blog-dovydasvenckus/blog/_posts/2017-08-05-shrink-xfs.md

     mkdir /mnt/home
     mount /dev/sda5 /mnt/home

-Also we need to mount destination partition.
-This partition should be big enough to hold backup image.
+Also, we need to mount destination partition.
+This partition should be big enough to hold the backup image.

     mkdir /mnt/external
     mount /dev/sdb1 /mnt/external